Updated July 27, 2022

 Ukrainian and Russian Bibles located

-Ukrainian Bibles have been sold out for weeks, but our Slovakia team finally found a large supply of Ukrainian and Russian Bibles, devotionals, and Bible coloring books.
-They will take a large amount to refugees housed by the church in Poland that the Slovakia team has been helping.
-The church recently accepted more families for housing and is requesting more food from our team.
+Our Slovakia team found a large supply of Ukrainian and Russian Bibles, devotionals, and Bible coloring books.
+They have taken them to refugees housed by the church in Poland that the Slovakia team has been helping.
+The pastor of the church recently requested more Bibles.

-On April 7, our Slovakia team delivered supplies to a missionary couple serving Ukrainians from the Romania border.
+Our Slovakia team has been delivering supplies to a missionary couple serving Ukrainians from the Romania border.
 This couple coordinates vanloads of supplies to be delivered to their own church in Ukraine and to those who fled eastern Ukraine.
-To save time and gas on future deliveries, our Slovakia team will now drop off supplies to our Romania team, who can more easily drive them to the teams’ Romanian contacts.

 Our Slovakia missionaries described the large amount of relief supplies they have delivered as “a drop in the bucket.”
 Providing just basic necessities for so many people is a massive undertaking, and we are already looking toward the needs Ukrainians will have in rebuilding churches and homes.